microsoft/pxt/docs/labs.md

 # Labs

-A collection of MakeCode Editors created by the community.
+A collection of MakeCode Editors created by the community, both academic and commercial.
 Got questions?
 Join us on the [MakeCode Forum](http://forum.makecode.com/)!

 ## ~hint